VOLUNTEER IN INDIA

-As a GVI healthcare volunteer in India, you will be working with specialist educators and therapists at a local special needs school and at a community center for persons with disabilities in Cochin, Kerala.
+As a GVI healthcare volunteer in India, you will be working with specialist educators and therapists at a local special needs school and at a community center for persons with disabilities in Kochi, Kerala.
 You will help both children and adults master self-care practices and vocational techniques that will help them with living more independently.
-You might also help with conducting WASH (water, sanitation, and hygiene) workshops to ensure better preventative health awareness in the communities in and around Cochin.
+You might also help with conducting WASH (water, sanitation, and hygiene) workshops to ensure better preventative health awareness in the communities in and around Kochi.
 No previous medical or healthcare experience is required and all training will be provided before joining the project.
 This is the perfect project for someone who is both interested in South Indian culture and is considering a career either in occupational therapy or public health.

-GVI volunteers working to improve gender equality in India will be stationed in the port city of Cochin, Kerala.
+GVI volunteers working to improve gender equality in India will be stationed in the port city of Kochi, Kerala.
 Volunteers will not only work with women, but also girls, boys, and men, in an attempt to tackle gender inequality holistically.
 Volunteers might help girls improve their literacy skills and provide other kinds of educational support or they help local women improve their knowledge of best business practices for running a small handicraft business as well as healthcare practices for women and infants.
 They might also conduct workshops with boys and men to discuss topics like gender norms.
 Whatever the exact nature of the project, your aim will be to ensure that girls and women are more aware of their own potential and have access to more opportunities than before.
 This is an excellent program for gender studies students as well as those looking to explore fields like education, public health, social work, law or even business.

-OUR LOCATIONS IN INDIA
+OUR LOCATION IN INDIA

-Cochin is a vibrant coastal city in the South of India.
-Shaped by diverse influences over many centuries, Cochin is cultural mecca perched on the edge of the Arabian sea.
+Kochi is a vibrant coastal city in the South of India.
+Shaped by diverse influences over many centuries, Kochi is a cultural mecca perched on the edge of the Arabian sea.
 Learn more about the history of the city by visiting the old city of Fort Kochi where you can visit a Kathakali dance performance, try your hand at using the iconic Chinese fishing nets, or explore a Jain temple, a Portuguese capel and a Jewish synagogue all in one district.
 You can also venture further out to explore the famously gorgeous Keralan landscape, by taking a riverboat cruise into Periyar National Park.

 Download our program brochures